 The Doberman and the Rottweiler are similar dogs, who both excel in their guarding and protecting skills, and the Doberman is, in fact, bred from the Rottweiler, among a few other dogs.
 If you want a dog to protect you and your home, then either of these breeds would be perfect.
 Hopefully, we have helped to clear up some of the key differences between the Rottweiler and the Doberman and helped foster a better understanding of these two amazing canines.

 The main difference between the two is their size.
 The Doberman is more athletic and slender in appearance, with the Rottweiler being bulkier and up to 35 pounds heavier than the Doberman.

 The Doberman is more agile and intelligent, and as a result, he needs more exercise and mental stimulation than the Rottweiler.
 This pup isn’t a major fan of being kept at home on his own for extended periods of time.
 So, if you like a more active dog, then maybe the Doberman would be more suited to you if you do not have to leave him at home for long periods of time.

 Both the Doberman and Rottweiler are similar in health and share certain health risks, but each has specific risks that the other does not.
 The Doberman, on average, has the higher life expectancy of the two.

-Whichever breed you decide to go with, both are fantastic fun and loyal breeds, who will protect and love you and your family for years to come!
+Whichever breed you decide to go with, both are fantastic, fun, and loyal breeds that will protect and love you and your family for years to come.